 She has been involved with the LACA section for over a decade, first as a member the section and later as Director of Nominations as a member of its Board of Directors.
 She is currently the Chief Financial Officer and represents the section of the SCB Policy Committee.
 She represented the section as the Co-Chair of the Equity, Inclusion and Diversity (EID) committee for the 2017 ICCB and Chairs the EID Subcommittee for the 2019 ICCB, providing continuity as SCB addresses issues of equity, inclusion and diversity.

-Director of Chapters: Osvaldo Eric Ramirez Bravo
+Director of Education: Osvaldo Eric Ramirez Bravo

 Universidad Autonoma de Puebla, Mexico